lguibr/luisguilher.me/README.md

 # Luis Guilherme's Portfolio

 This is the source code for [luisguilher.me](https://luisguilher.me), the personal website, resume, and CV of Luis Guilherme.
 The website is built using Next.js, a powerful React framework, with TypeScript for static type checking.
 The site features a unique presentation of code using the Monaco Editor, which is the same editor used in Visual Studio Code.
-Additionally, it employs styled-components for component-level styles and p5.js for creating graphical animations and caveats.
+Additionally, it employs styled-components for component-level styles and p5.js for creating graphical animations.

 ## Technologies Used